zarahackaton/imubit-chess-fe/README.md

 This front-end app is running on port 3000 since it was created using create-react-app.

-You can choose run it on Docker or not.
+You can choose wheter to run it on Docker or not.

 Steps to run (without docker)
 -----------------------------